pramsey/pramsey.github.io/_posts/2018-09-28-postgis-external-storage.md

 image: "2018/ne-map.jpg"
 ---

+**Update: As of PostGIS 3.1, this trick will mostly no longer yield large performance gains, though it still won't hurt.**

 My go-to performance test for PostGIS is the point-in-polygon spatial join: given a collection of polygons of variables sizes and a collection of points, count up how many points are within each polygon.
 It's a nice way of testing indexing, point-in-polygon calculations and general overhead.

 ## Setup